 What does the acceptance to the Melbourne PRT program entail?

 Following a successful application, you will be notified regarding your reviewer and review date.
 You will submit a teaching portfolio and subject outline 3 weeks before the review date.
 Within 2 weeks of the observation (review date) you will receive your reviewer’s report.
 You will have the opportunity to prepare a short response to the report.

 What criteria will reviewers use to evaluate the quality of my teaching?

 Your teaching will be reviewed holistically based on your teaching portfolio, example of curriculum design (subject outline) and observation of teaching.
 Reviewers will use broad criteria for what constitutes ‘good university teaching’ based on research evidence.
 The primary focus will be on what you do (and how well) to engage students and facilitate their learning.
 In making an overall assessment of teaching practice, the reviewers may also refer to the University’s Academic Performance Framework which outlines expectations at each academic level.

 Approximately two weeks after the observation, the Melbourne CSHE will send you the reviewer’s report.

-In some circumstances, where participation in the MPRT program is required by faculties/schools it may be appropriate for the MCSHE, with your prior knowledge and consent, to send the reviewer’s report directly to academic supervisors or HR staff within the faculty/school.
+Where participation in the Melbourne PRT program has been mandated by a faculty/school, the Melbourne CSHE, with your prior knowledge and consent, may send the reviewer’s report directly to academic supervisors or HR staff within that faculty/school.

 How long is a review ‘valid’ for?